Unk1ndledAC/SLRNet/README.md

   **SEModule**: 1.607 MFLOPs & 0.552K,
   **ResBlock**: 0.924 GFLOPs & 18.496K
 - Loss: L1 + VGG-19 perceptual + FFT frequency loss.
 If only L1 loss is used, it will result in a performance degradation of about 2.2%.
-- This model was trained on the RESIDE-6K dataset, which comprises 3 000 indoor and 3 000 outdoor samples for training, and evaluated on the SOTS and OTS.
-After 10 epochs, it reaches 35.38 dB PSNR / 0.9852 SSIM MAX and 25.49 dB PSNR / 0.9379 SSIM AVG on SOTS-outdoor, 37.73 dB PSNR / 0.9904 SSIM MAX and 26.57 dB PSNR / 0.9521 SSIM AVG on OTS-BETA.
+- This model was trained on the RESIDE-6K dataset, which comprises 3 000 indoor and 3 000 outdoor samples for training, and evaluated on the SOTS-outdoor, RESIDE-6K testset, and OTS.
+After 10 epochs, it reaches 26.01 dB PSNR / 0.9425 SSIM AVG on SOTS-outdoor, 23.63 PSNR / 0.9112 SSIM AVG on RESIDE-6K testset, and 26.57 dB PSNR / 0.9521 SSIM AVG on OTS-BETA.
 - 10 epochs of training is recommanded.
 - It costs 15 s each training epoch and 2.9 GB of VRAM in total on RTX 4070 Ti Super.
-  ***Notice:*** The crop size (parameter `crop_lr` in `./scripts/train.py`) defaults to 128.
-Setting it to 64 cuts the per-epoch training time to about 4 s and reduces GPU memory usage to 0.9 GB, but it may introduce a 0.2 %~0.5 % performance drop and larger performance fluctuations.
+  ***Notice:*** The crop size (parameter `crop_lr` in `./scripts/train.py`) defaults to 256.
+Setting it lower (128 for example) might cut the per-epoch training time and reduce GPU memory usage, but it may introduce a 0.6 %~3.2 % performance drop and larger performance fluctuations.
 - The model size is 394KB.
-- The average inferring time for each image is about 2 ms on RTX 4070 Ti Super.
+- The average inferring time for each image is about 1.9 ms on RTX 4070 Ti Super.
 - This project integrates evaluations of metrics (time, PSNR, SSIM) in testing scripts, which can be removed for better performance.

 ## 2.Installation